Newcastle and the Hunter

 The Hunter is a great place to live and work.
 With Australia's largest regional population it has the benefits of a big city with the ease and friendliness of a country town.
 The Hunter offers a great environment, a multitude of heritage sites and a comprehensive calendar of cultural events.

-Enjoy the best of gourmet living: Meander through the diverse dining and entertainment precincts in Newcastle.
+Enjoy the best of gourmet living: Meander through the diverse dining and entertainment precincts in Newcastle, including Honeysuckle waterfront.
 Sip cocktails at a vibrant harbour side restaurant; dine in cosmopolitan Beaumont Street; check out the live music at one of our many local pubs and finish up with late night coffee at funky inner city Darby Street.

 Newcastle is known for its spectacular coastline and pristine waterways.
 Swim in the Art Deco Newcastle Ocean Baths (opened in 1922), or surf at one of Newcastle's six beaches.
 Just 45 minutes from Newcastle is Port Stephens, a beautiful blue bay resort area.
 Lake Macquarie - a lake twice the size of Sydney Harbour – offers the perfect place for sailing, swimming and fishing.